Academic, Technical, and Personal Support

 IVCC’s Academic Support Center promotes student success by providing services for tutoring, writing, research, and technology, and equitable learning support for all students.
-The ASC, on the main floor of the A and C buildings, houses the Jacobs Library, Tutoring and Writing Center, Student Help Desk, and the Center for Accessibility and Neurodiversity.
+The ASC on the Oglesby Campus, on the main floor of the A and C buildings, houses the Jacobs Library, Tutoring and Writing Center, Student Help Desk, and the Center for Accessibility and Neurodiversity.
 ASC services are also available at the Ottawa Center.

 - Log in to Accudemia - schedule in-person or online appointments for academic support services through the Tutoring and Writing Center or the Jacobs Library.

 - Visit the ASC web page for links to all services.

 Jacobs Library supports the college's teaching, learning, and service functions by offering students, faculty, and community members equitable access to our collections and an environment that supports collaborative learning and meaningful study.
 By providing research assistance and instruction, we promote critical thinking and literacy skills.